ericaezhou/education_research/README.md

 ### influential_analysis:

-`before_removal_dfbetas`: DFBETAS values for each parameter of interet before influential entities removal
+`before_removal_dfbetas`: DFBETAS values for each parameter of interest before influential entities removal

-`after removal_dfbetas`: DFBETAS values for each parameter of interet after influential entities removal
+`after removal_dfbetas`: DFBETAS values for each parameter of interest after influential entities removal

 `dfbetas_computation.ipynb`: replication code used to create DFBETAS values